NoahCalabro/AmeturFFXIVCraftingProject/README.md

 This works well for low level crafting, but with how it currently works, higher levels seem to go on for a long time, which isn't good for the users.
 However, given that other programs like this exist, like Teamcraft
 I know it should be possible to create something like this.

+The C files are in the FFXIV_Crafting Folder